fdietz/vue_components_book_manuscript/7-dynamic-component-rendering.md

 });
 ```

-I'm using common name prefix `tab-` here to make it easier to lookup these components later.
+I'm using a common name prefix `tab-` here to make it easier to lookup these components later.

 Now, to render the component dynamically we use the `<component>` tag and give it a name via the `is` prop: